libplctag/libplctag/README.md

 Current Status
 ==============

-We are on version 0.7.
+We are on version 0.8.
 That includes:

 * support for Rockwell/Allen-Bradley ControlLogix(tm) PLCs via CIP-EtherNet/IP (CIP/EIP or EIP)(tm?).
+* native support for multiple data types:
   * read/write 8, 16, and 32-bit signed and unsigned integers.
+  * read/write single booleans.
-* read/write 32-bit IEEE format (little endian if that means anything here) floating point.
+  * read/write 32-bit IEEE format (little endian) floating point.
+* raw support for user-defined structures (you need to pull out the data piece by piece)
 * read/write arrays of the above.
-* support for 32 and 64-bit x86 Linux (Ubuntu 11.10 and 12.04 tested).
+* support for 32 and 64-bit x86 Linux (Ubuntu 11.10, 12.04 and 14.04 tested).
 * tested support AB ControlLogix (version 16 and version 20 firmware).
 * sample code.
 * a fairly stable API.